 Characteristics of Flex Space Buildings:

-- Over 30% of the space is reserved for office use and there is ample parking.
+- Over 30% of the industrial building’s space is reserved for office use and there is ample parking.

-- Usually have a slightly-lower ceiling clear height (14 – 24 feet).
+- Flex buildings usually have a slightly lower ceiling clear height (14 – 24 feet).

 - Features office space, conference rooms, production areas, storage areas, and shipping and receiving docks.